slothsoft/parkitect-blueprint-investigator/README.md

 1. try to brute force my way in

-Brute forcing could work via the assumption that the blueprint name is stored somewhere in the image (which can easily be proven by copying or renaming the file - new copy has the same name as the original, even though its file name differs).
+Brute forcing could work via the assumption that the blueprint name is stored somewhere in the image (which can easily be proven by copying or renaming the file - the new copy has the same name as the original, even though its file name differs).

 So I created two classes that search for bytes with the same amount of ones as in the characters